Lucky Charms Marshmallow Only Boxes Are Back For A Limited Time

 “Why not just do the smart thing and make an all marshmallow cereal year around,” one follower suggested.

-“Love lucky charms,” another Facebook user wrote along with a hear emoji.
+“Love lucky charms,” another Facebook user wrote along with a heart emoji.

-“My teeth are melting at just the thought of this,” one more commented.
+“My teeth are melting at just the thought of this,” another user commented.

 Be on the lookout to try and score this amazingly sweet deal!